osamingo/checkdigit/README.md

 ## About

-Provide check digit algorithms (Luhn, Damm, Verhoeff) written by Go.
+Provide check digit algorithms (Luhn, Damm, Verhoeff, ISBN-10 and ISBN-13) written by Go.

 ## Usage